 In addition to organizing their projects by month, what you might notice from the screenshot above is that Unbounce also sorts their content by the campaign they're serving — as per the first two columns on the left-hand side.

 This allows the business to see what multiple assignments — listed vertically down the third column — have in common, and track content that extends beyond the Unbounce blog.

 Shown below, the Unbounce blog has a separate editorial calendar in Google Sheets that allows the blog to work alongside the larger company initiatives.
 Nonetheless, using spreadsheets for both content workflows has proven to be the best choice for the company's growing operation.

 "We're a small content team, so other platforms would likely overcomplicate things," says Colin Loughran, editor in chief at Unbounce.

-Digital Authority, a marketing agency that specializes in content and social media, draws the distinction between their big picture content goals vs. their smaller content-related tasks.
+Digital Authority, a marketing agency that specializes in content and social media, distinguishes between its big-picture content goals vs. smaller content-related tasks.

 Digital Authority uses CoSchedule to plan out timelines for pieces such as blogs and social media posts.
 The advantage of this is the color categorization, calendar and task views, and the ability to create social posts across platforms from within one portal.

 There are also features to keep the team actionable, on the same page, and agile with drag-and-drop features.

 Hootsuite, another social media scheduling platform, has a ton of content to publish both daily and far out in advance.
 That makes their content calendar a major component of their production strategy.